ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Trigger the :ref:`camera shutter <common-camera-shutter-with-servo>` at regular distance intervals.
 This command is useful in :ref:`camera survey missions <common-camera-control-and-auto-missions-in-mission-planner>`.
 To trigger the camera once, immediately after passing the DO command, set param3 to 1.
-Trigger immediately parameter3 is available from ArduPilot 4.1 onwards.
+Trigger immediately Parameter is available from ArduPilot 4.1 onwards.

 .. note::